How to Clean a Front-Loading Washing Machine

 Step 4: Open the sump filter

 Bottom-front of the machine, behind a small panel — pop it open with the flathead.
-Put your old towel down first.
-There’s always 200–500 mL of stagnant water in there.
-Unscrew the filter (anti-clockwise), pull it out, and clean off the fluff and coins.
-On a 5-year-old machine I usually find $3.40 in change.
+Old towel down first.
+There’s always 200-500ml of stagnant water in there.
+Unscrew the filter (anti-clockwise), pull it out, clean off the fluff and coins.
+On a five-year-old machine I usually find about $3.40 in change.
+Rinse the filter under hot water, scrub the threads with the toothbrush, and screw it back firmly — finger tight plus a quarter turn.
+Over-tighten and you’ll crack the housing.

 Step 5: Run the 90°C maintenance wash

 Empty drum.
-Pour 1 cup of sodium percarbonate directly into the drum (not the drawer).
-Set the machine to its hottest cotton cycle — 90°C on Bosch/Miele, “Sanitise” on Samsung, “Whites Plus” on Westinghouse.
-No spin pre-rinse.
+Pour one cup of sodium percarbonate directly into the drum (not the drawer).
+Set the machine to its hottest cotton cycle — 90°C on Bosch and Miele, “Sanitise” on Samsung, “Whites Plus” on Westinghouse.
+No pre-rinse.
 Run it.
+Here’s the science: 90°C denatures the biofilm proteins (the structural matrix that holds the mould colony together), and the percarbonate releases hydrogen peroxide which oxidises what’s left.
+One single hot cycle does more than twelve vinegar washes.
+After this you’ve got a genuinely sterile drum.

 Step 6: Run a vinegar rinse cycle

-Once the hot cycle finishes, pour 500 mL of white vinegar into the drum and run a short cold rinse.
+Once the hot cycle finishes, pour 500ml of white vinegar into the drum and run a short cold rinse.
 This neutralises any percarbonate residue and descales the heating element.
-Aussie water is generally soft (Sydney) to moderate (Melbourne, Brisbane) — Adelaide and Perth water is harder and benefits more from monthly vinegar.
+Aussie water hardness varies hugely — Sydney (Warragamba) is soft, Melbourne is among the softest in any major city, Brisbane is moderate, but Adelaide and Perth are properly hard and benefit most from the monthly vinegar.
+The element is the thing that goes first when scale builds up; vinegar maintenance doubles its life.

 Step 7: Wipe the door glass and seal dry

-Microfibre cloth, dry the inside of the door glass, dry every seal fold one more time.
+Microfibre, dry the inside of the door glass, dry every seal fold one more time.
 Reinstall the cleaned detergent drawer.
-Leave the door ajar from now on after every wash — this is the single biggest behaviour change you can make.
+From now on, leave the door ajar after every wash — this is the single biggest behaviour change you can make.
+A closed door traps residual moisture, the drum sits at 25-35°C between washes, and that’s the perfect mould nursery.
+Door open = drum dries = no colony.

 Step 8: Lock in the monthly habit

 Set a recurring calendar reminder for the first Saturday of every month.
-The whole routine takes 15 minutes of hands-on time and a 2-hour wash cycle.
-If you skip a month you’ll know — the next towel load will tell you.
+The full routine takes 15 minutes of hands-on time plus a 2-hour wash cycle running unattended.
+If you skip a month you’ll know — the next towel load tells you.
+I do it on the same day I clean the dishwasher filter because both jobs live in the same headspace and take a single Saturday morning.

 Step 9: Switch one wash a fortnight to 60°C

 Even between maintenance washes, alternate your sheets and towels between cold and 60°C. Cold-only washing is what got you here.
-Modern detergents (Cold Power, OMO Sensitive) are formulated for cold but they don’t kill bacteria — only heat does that.
+Modern detergents (Cold Power, OMO Sensitive, Earth Choice) are formulated for cold but they don’t kill bacteria or denature biofilm — only heat does that.
+The Aussie reality: most front-loaders sold here are cold-fill only (no hot inlet), so the machine has to heat internally via the element.
+If the element is scaled (back to step 6), it can’t reach 60°C and your “hot” wash is actually warm.
+Vinegar maintenance keeps the element working.

 Step 10: Check the standpipe and hoses annually

-Once a year, pull the machine out and check the drain hose for kinks and the standpipe for blockages.
-A partially blocked drain leaves dirty water in the sump between washes — that’s a separate mould source most people never address.
+Once a year, pull the machine out from the wall and check the drain hose for kinks and the standpipe for blockages.
+A partially blocked drain leaves dirty water sitting in the sump between washes — that’s a separate mould source most people never address.
+Same time, eyeball the inlet hoses for any sign of bulging or weeping at the joins.
+Inlet hoses are a $25 replacement at Bunnings and a 10-minute job; ignoring a weeping one is how kitchens get flooded at 2am.

 If your towels smell like wet dog within 24 hours of washing, your machine is the problem, not your detergent.
-No amount of fabric softener will fix a contaminated drum — softener actually feeds the biofilm.
-Strip the seal, run the 90°C cycle, and leave the door open.
+No amount of fabric softener will fix a contaminated drum — softener actively feeds the biofilm.
+Strip the seal, run the 90°C cycle, leave the door open.
 Three steps, monthly, forever.
 Your nose will thank you and so will your $1,400 machine.
+While the machine is pulled out for the annual hose check, check whether it needs to refill faster — slow-fill is almost always a partially-blocked inlet filter, a 5-minute fix.
+Caddy out, let’s go.